mediamicroservices/mm/README.md

 * this script performs a series of quality assurance tests on an audio visual file or set of files to make sure that the file is in phase.

 #### qatesting
 * QA testing performs a series on tests on one or multiple video inputs and outputs the results into the terminal.
-Your command will look like this: `qatesting [input] [input1] [input2]`
+Your command will look like this: `qatesting [input] [input1] [input2]`.

 #### quickcompare
 * quickcompare takes two files and compares the checksums against one another, and outputs the results into the terminal.
-Your command will look like this: `quickcompare [input1] [input2]`
+Your command will look like this: `quickcompare [input1] [input2]`.

 #### removeDSStore
 * removeDSStore is a script to remove hidden .DS\_Store files from a package input.
-Your command will look like this: `removeDSStore [input]`
+Your command will look like this: `removeDSStore [input]`.

 #### restructureForCompliance
 * restructureForCompliance is a script that takes one or multiple directory or file input and creates an archival information directory structure.